danizen/terraform-azure/README.md

 ## Summary

-Goal is to build a VPC and applications in US East
+Goal is to build a VPC and application which is dual redundant in US East 2 and US West 2

 ## Linking Azure CLI and Terraform